krishna3032004/GetMeACoffee-app-using-next.js/README.md

 4. This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Tech Stack

+- React
+- Nextjs
+- Mongoose
+- razorpay

 ## Features

-- User Authentication: Secure login and registration using NextAuth through Github.
+- User Authentication:- Secure login and registration using NextAuth through Github.
-- Profile Management: Users can update their username ,profile pictures and cover photos.
+- Profile Management:- Users can update their username ,profile pictures and cover photos.
-- Payment Processing: Integrated with Razorpay for handling payments.
+- Payment Processing:- Integrated with Razorpay for handling payments.
-- Dynamic Payment Options: Fans can choose predefined payment amounts or enter custom amounts.
+- Dynamic Payment Options:- Fans can choose predefined payment amounts or enter custom amounts.
-- Contribution Tracking: Displays the top 10 contributions on the creator's profile.
+- Contribution Tracking:- Displays the top 10 contributions on the creator's profile.
-- Responsive Design: Optimized for both desktop and mobile devices.
+- Responsive Design:- Optimized for both desktop and mobile devices.

 ## Learn More